advancedresearch/advancedresearch.github.io/blog/2021-10-29-the-anti-thoth-argument.md

 ### Join the debate!

-OK, so the problem is that there are strong arguments on both the anti-Toth side and on the Path Semantics side, which I do not claim to have an answer.
+OK, so the problem is that there are strong arguments on both the anti-Thoth side and on the Path Semantics side, which I do not claim to have an answer.

 The thing I am interested in, is putting this debate forward and thinking through this together.